dikortis/LetsTalkETC/Episodes/Episode_13.md

-you want and regarding getting divorced there is a fine story an estonian friend told me that his wife has his irrational card and also his pin pin okay because sometimes they have to do some from some stuff online and he is the the pinger under to his wife for her too many good things and taste that that if she she she becomes too angry she can divorce online just with his car than his pin number so you have to be careful being a do everything online but yeah these these guys in estonia do everything online with their ear ascendancy card and you can authenticate yourself on
+you want and regarding getting divorced there is a fine story an estonian friend told me that his wife has his irrational card and also his pin because sometimes they have to do some from some stuff online and he is the the pinger under to his wife for her too many good things and taste that if she she she becomes too angry she can divorce online just with his car than his pin number so you have to be careful being a do everything online but these guys in estonia do everything online with their ear ascendancy card and you can authenticate yourself on